cdl-geneseo/geneseo-dictionary/F/Fried.md

 # Fried

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Fried

 Created by  Unknown User (jmb63) on Apr 15, 2019

 Adj: How one may feel after smoking a lot of marijuana. &quot;Bro I smoked so much that I still feel fried!&quot;